swaptacular/swpt_accounts/protocol.rst

   or less.
 (In this case, the secured amount will be zero.)
 This is useful when the sender wants to verify whether the recipient's account exists and accepts incoming transfers.

+.. [#forbid-transfers] Except for transfers to the debtor's account, and transfers with "agent" coordinator type, server implementations must not accept incoming transfers for deleted or "scheduled for deletion" accounts.
+That is: `PrepareTransfer`_ messages with ``coordinator_type`` different from ``"agent"``, that have a non-existing or "scheduled for deletion" creditor's account as a recipient, MUST be rejected.

 FinalizeTransfer